 Lyndsay Allyn Cox (Public Relations & Media Director) is a North Carolina native who has called Boston home since 2007.
 She graduated from Appalachian State (that's a-puh-"LATCH"-uhn for all you northerners) with a BA in Theatre Performance.
 Since then Lyndsay has acted and directed for several companies on the east coast including, New Exhibition Room, Company One, Central Piedmont Summer Theatre, Acrosstown Rep, Lyric Stage and The Theater Offensive.
 Lyndsay lives in Boston with her awesome spouse and adorable son.

-Stephanie LeBolt (Development Manager) is a Virginia native new to all things blizzard and Boston related.
+Stephanie LeBolt (Development Director) is a Virginia native new to all things blizzard and Boston related.
 She is a director, producer, and all-around artist administrator.
 She is a graduate of the University of Virginia where she studied interdisciplinary arts administration with a focus on economics and non-profit theatre.
 She is currently the Assistant to the Artistic Director at the Huntington Theatre Company, and her Boston credits include work with the Lyric Stage, Bad Habit Productions, Solas Nua in Boston, The Open Theatre Project, the One Minute Play Festival, and the Boston Theatre Marathon.
 In her spare time she enjoys running, drinking coffee, and watching puppy videos.

 Kathryn Lieber (Marketing Manager) is originally from Chicago, but has crisscrossed the country enough times to have a hard time answering the “where are you from” question.
 She studied scenic design at UC San Diego, and theatre and digital design at Lehigh University, and she has been making theatre posters ever since.
 Her Boston design credits include Company One, Nora Theatre, and Northeastern University.
 She also designs posters and t-shirts, both for her own web store and for NYC music ensembles.
 When not behind her computer, Kathryn marches with The Lesbian and Gay Big Apple Corps Marching Band in the colorguard.